 Sarah Lahasky is a PhD student in ethnomusicology and a member of the Portfolio Program in Museum Studies.
 She received a BM in double bass performance and a minor in Spanish from Shenandoah University-Conservatory, and an MM in ethnomusicology at the University of Texas at Austin.
 Her research interests include heritage creation and cultural policy-making, especially concerning UNESCO’s 2003 Convention for the Safeguarding of Intangible Cultural Heritage.
 Additionally, she is interested in the ways in which neoliberal economic reform have affected the spaces, supporters, and artists of music with folkloric roots in Argentina.

 Sarah recently served as a faculty member for the Austin Bass Workshop and Kansas City Bass Workshop, where she taught introductory classes on Argentine music and coached both workshops’ first “Music of Latin America” bass ensembles.
-She is currently the Secretary/Treasurer for the Association of Graduate Ethnomusicology and Musicology Students (AGEMS) and serves on the Student Union Outreach Committee for the Society for Ethnomusicology (SEM).
-In her spare time, Sarah enjoys working as an Assistant Learning Specialist for the Academic and Student Services department through UT Athletics.
+She has previously served as the Secretary/Treasurer for the Association of Graduate Ethnomusicology and Musicology Students (AGEMS) and the Student Union Outreach Committee for the Society for Ethnomusicology (SEM).
+In her spare time, Sarahenjoys working as an Assistant Learning Specialist for the Academic and Student Services department through UT Athletics.